3 A Theory of Requirements Engineering - Part II

 Direct Applications

-1. identify, formulate and agree a set of stakeholder goals (Goals),
+identify, formulate and agree on a set of domain goals (Goals),

-This is an extremely simplified presentation.
-The methods include a range of techniques supporting these steps and other important analysis that will be covered later (Chapter 19).
-The idea that requirements engineering involves the explicit formulation of stakeholder goals and the derivation of machine requirements from such goals and domain assumptions is at the heart of such methods.
+This is a highly simplified presentation.
+The methods include a range of techniques that support these steps, along with other important analyses that will be discussed later (Chapter 19).
+At the heart of such methods is the idea that requirements engineering involves the explicit formulation of domain goals and the gradual derivation of machine requirements from those goals, using domain assumptions.

 Wider Implications

-The theory also has practical implications that go beyond its direct applications in specific methods; its ideas apply to all requirements engineering approaches.
-We recall the three most important here.
+The theory also has practical implications that go beyond its direct applications in specific methods; its ideas apply to all requirements engineering methods.

-3. Importance of domain assumptions.
-The third important idea is the observation that domain assumptions play a critical role in software development: they are necessary to bridge the gap between stakeholder goals and machine requirements.
-We will see in the next chapter that critical failures are often caused by invalid domain assumptions.
-Effective requirements engineering therefore requires critical examination of domain assumptions.
-Few requirements engineering methods, however, pay explicit attention to domain assumption.
-We will mention one of such methods in the next chapter.
+The role and importance of domain assumptions.
+Domain assumptions play a critical role in software development: they are necessary to bridge the gap between stakeholder goals and machine requirements.
+As we will see in Chapter 4, critical failures are often caused by invalid domain assumptions.
+Effective requirements engineering therefore demands a critical examination of domain assumptions.
+However, few requirements engineering methods pay explicit attention to domain assumptions.
+One exception is the use of goal modelling and obstacle analysis to systematically record and challenge all assumptions made in the definition of machine requirements.
+We briefly illustrate this method in Chapter 4 and describe it in more detail in Chapter 13 and Chapter 19.

 3.5 Beyond the Theory

 The theory presented here is not a complete theory of requirements engineering.
-It describes an ideal end product of requirements engineering —the description of goals, requirements, and assumptions— and deliberately ignores the real-world processes that help us move towards such ideal product.
-Many important aspects of requirements engineering are thus left out.
+It describes an ideal end product of requirements engineering — the formulation of goals, requirements, and assumptions — and deliberately ignores the real-world processes that help us move towards this ideal.
+Many important aspects of requirements engineering are therefore left out:

-1. Stopping when good enough.
-For any real system, it is impossible to identify all stakeholder goals and define machine requirements and domain assumptions with a proof that Dom, Req \(\vdash\) Goals.
-The theory defines an ideal we can aspire to but never achieve.
-In practice, we need to decide when our understanding of goals, requirements and assumptions is “good enough”.
-The theory of requirements correctness does not support such decisions.
+Knowing when Requirements are Good Enough.
+For any real system, it is impossible to identify all stakeholder goals and define machine requirements and domain assumptions in such a way that Dom, Req \(\vdash\) Goals can be proven.
+The theory defines an ideal we can aspire to, but never fully achieve.
+In practice, we must decide when our understanding of goals, requirements and assumptions is good enough.
+The theory does not address such decisions.

-2. Managing Conflicts.
+Managing Conflicts.
 Stakeholder goals are often conflicting.
-The theory does not talk about conflicts.
-The correctness formula starts from a position where stakeholder goals have been agreed.
+The theory does not address such conflicts.
+The correctness formula starts from a situation in which conflict-free domain goals have already been agreed upon.
+In practice, identifying conflicts and finding suitable tradeoffs are crucial aspects of the requirements engineering process.

-3. Exploring alternatives.
+Exploring Alternatives.
 Requirements engineering involves exploring alternative ways to satisfy stakeholder goals.
-Each alternative correspond to a different set of machine requirements and domain assumptions.
-The theory does not consider how to represent such alternatives, how to evaluate them, and how to select a preferred alternative.
+Each alternative corresponds to a different set of machine requirements and domain assumptions.
+The theory does not address how to represent these alternatives, evaluate them, and select a preferred one.

-4. Dealing with partially satisfied goals.
+Dealing with Partial Goal Satisfaction.
 Many stakeholder goals cannot be satisfied in an absolute sense.
-Often, we are interested in how well the goal is satisfied rather then whether it is 100% satisfied or not.
-This is particularly the case for goals related to safety, security, privacy, performance and other “non-functional” properties.
-The framing of the theory in classical logic suggests that goal satisfaction is all-or-nothing and is therefore not suitable for reasoning about levels of satisfaction.
+Often, we are interested in how well a goal is satisfied, rather than whether it is satisfied completely or not at all.
+This is particularly true for goals related to safety, security, privacy, performance, and other “non-functional” properties.
+The theory’s framing in classical logic suggests that goal satisfaction is all-or-nothing; it does not address how to describe and analyse degrees of goal satisfaction — an essential concern in practice.

-5. Dealing with Uncertainty.
-Requirements engineers are confronted with many uncertainties, notably about stakeholder goals and their relative importance, about the validity of domain assumptions, and about the impacts of design decisions on stakeholder goals.
-The theory in this chapter does not consider such uncertainties.
+Dealing with Uncertainty.
+Requirements engineers face many uncertainties – notably about stakeholder goals and their relative importance, the validity of domain assumptions, and the impacts of design decisions on those goals.
+The theory in this chapter does not address how to capture and analyse such uncertainties.

-6. Implementation Constraints.
-Requirements engineering must deal with technological, budget and time constraints that are not covered by the theory.
+Implementation Constraints.
+Requirements engineering must account for technological, budget and time constraints – all of which are ignored by this theory.

-We will see various ways to deal with these concerns in future chapters.
-Most of these concerns, however, remain important research problems.
-The question of knowing when the requirements is “good enough” is perhaps the most important and has not received a lot of attention from researchers so far.
+We will describe various ways to deal with these concerns in future chapters.
+Some of them, however, remain important open research problems.
+The question of knowing when our understanding of requirements is “good enough” is perhaps the most important – and the most difficult – to resolve.

 3.6 Notes and Further Readings